Modern Slavery Act

 Our integrated model

-We have an integrated system of containerboard mills and corrugated box plants.
+We have an integrated system of containerboard mills, corrugated box plants, sheetfeeding operations and specialist manufacturing sites.
 Our recycling, wood procurement and forestry operations provide raw material to our containerboard mills, who produce a full line of containerboard which is converted into corrugated containers.

 Our vertical integration is key to guaranteeing security of supply for our customers and enabling us to drive efficiencies across the whole supply chain with technological advances, paper machine optimisation and logistics management, which in turn means we can offer optimal paper design, quality and logistics.
 We have lower exposure to volatility in containerboard prices and our integrated structure ensures that we provide a stable outlet for our product through the uncertainty of market falls and rises.